 Tips for Reducing Runoff and Pollutants from your Home and Lawn

 Your roof collects a lot of water during a rainstorm, so why not use it in your garden rather than sending it down a storm drain?
-The Johnson County Stormwater Program sells Raintainers; you can also find rain barrels at many hardware stores, and if you are handy you can make one yourself.
-For larger scale systems try a cistern or a Rain Wizard.
+You can find rain barrels at many hardware stores, and if you are handy you can make one yourself.

 Reduce your use of yard chemicals and don’t apply fertilizers or pesticides if you know it’s going to rain.